+Did you know that a herd of goats can actually make great coworkers for a landscaper?
 It may seem counterintuitive, but goats would rather eat weeds than grass.
-These cloven-hooved clowns have gained popularity as pets in recent years, and their natural browsing instinct makes them a perfect fit for property owners looking for an animal that is both fun and useful.
+These cloven-hooved clowns have gained popularity as pets in recent years, and their natural browsing instinct makes them a perfect fit for property owners looking for an animal that is both fun and useful in eating away unwanted greenery.

 The number of goats you will need to control your brush depends on the size of the area, but no matter what, you will want a mixture of larger and smaller goats so the herd is eating from, and clearing the brush from, all levels.